Get ready to tantalize your taste buds with these flavorful Stuffed Poblano Peppers, a delicious and spicy twist on traditional stuffed peppers!

 Instructions

-• Cook for 30 seconds before seasoning with salt and pepper and stirring in the cumin, paprika, oregano and chili powder.
+- Season with salt and pepper and then stir in the cumin, paprika, oregano and chili powder.

-• Stir in 1/2 t0 3/4 cup of the prepared enchilada sauce, enough to coat all of the meat.
+- Stir in 1/2 t0 3/4 cup of the prepared enchilada sauce, enough to coat all of the meat and let it simmrr for the flavors to meld, 5 to 7 minutes.

-• Stuff the peppers evenly with the meat and arrange in a wire basket for easy handling while smoking.
+- Stuff the poblano peppers evenly with the meat and arrange in a wire basket for easy handling while smoking.

-• Smoke for an hour and half to two hours until poblanos are soft and cooked through.
+- Smoke for an hour and a half to two hours until poblanos are soft and cooked through.

-• Arrange poblanos as desired with additional sauce for topping along with fresh cilantro, avocados and paired with cauliflower rice, and jicama or plantain chips.
+- Arrange poblanos as desired with additional enchilada sauce for topping, along with fresh cilantro and sliced avocados.

 Notes